It would be fair to say that most people develop a love-hate relationship with the taxis of Thailand.

 When I get a car it will be for out of town trips and emergencies rather than daily use.

-If I said this was the best startup since Facebook, would you believe me?
+If I said this was the best thing since Facebook, would you believe me?

-Well it's more useful, I tell you that much.
+Well it's more useful, I'll tell you that much.
 And I don't have to look at people's selfies.
+Bonus!

 The car was cleaner than my mum's house (okay, maybe not that clean :)) and the driver actually drove like a normal driver that had passed a test.